huashan1102/PyUpGuard/README.md

 ### Output

-The output consists of two parts: the updated `requiremens.txt` and an analysis report, which is located in the `report` directory and contains what PCREQ performed in terms of version and code compatibility checks and fixes.
+The output consists of two parts: the updated `requiremens.txt` and an analysis report, which is located in the `report` directory and contains what PyUpGuard performed in terms of version and code compatibility checks and fixes.
 The contents of the report are as follows:
 ```
 *************Upgrade pillow from 6.2.0 to 7.0.0 in PyTorch-ENet*************
 Checking PyTorch-ENet is compatible with pillow7.0.0?...